mhingston/keystone-cli/README.md

 Agents can be equipped with tools, which are essentially workflow steps they can choose to execute.
 You can define tools in the agent definition, or directly in an LLM step within a workflow.

+Tool arguments are passed to the tool's execution step via the `args` variable.

 **`.keystone/workflows/agents/developer.md`**
 ```markdown
 ---